AishwaryaBaluri/AnalyticsByAB/README.md

 - Interactive Reporting
 -  User Experience Design

->*Explore the Complete Project here* [Call Center Trends Analysis Dashboard](https://github.com/AishwaryaBaluri/Projects-Portfolio/blob/main/Customer%20Retention%20Analysis%20Dashboard.README.md#customer-retention-analysis-dashboard)
+>*Explore the Complete Project here* [Customer Retention Analysis Dashboard](https://github.com/AishwaryaBaluri/Projects-Portfolio/blob/main/Customer%20Retention%20Analysis%20Dashboard.README.md#customer-retention-analysis-dashboard)

 ### <ins>Analyzing Top 5 Categories for a Successful IPO</ins>
 **Goal:** To identify and analyze the top five categories with the largest popularity to aid in preparing for a successful IPO.